Stockton DUI Accident Victim Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Stockton is the county seat of San Joaquin County in the Central Valley of California.
-Founded in 1849, Stockton is now the eleventh most populated city in California and the 58th largest city in the nation.
+Founded in 1849, Stockton is the eleventh most populous city in California and the 58th largest city in the nation.
 According to the 2020 census, Stockton has a population of more than 309,000 people.
-It is the most populated city in San Joaquin County.
+It is the city with the largest population in San Joaquin County.

-If you have suffered an injury in a traffic accident, you need Stockton DUI accident victim lawyers who will work hard to get you the compensation you need to fully recover from the accident.
-The dedicated legal team at Arash Law, under the direction of Arash Khorsandi, Esq., is what you need fighting on your side as you make an effort to recover your losses.
-Contact us today at (888) 488-1391 to discuss your claim with one of our experienced and knowledgeable DUI accident victim lawyers in or near Stockton, California.
+If you have suffered an injury in a traffic accident, Stockton DUI accident victim lawyers can help you pursue compensation for your losses.
+The dedicated legal team at Arash Law can handle your case while you focus on getting better from your injuries.
+Contact us at (888) 488-1391 to schedule a free initial consultation to discuss your claim with one of our experienced and knowledgeable DUI accident victim lawyers in or near Stockton, California.

 - In 2017, police arrested 123,548 people for driving under the influence of alcohol.
 Of these arrests, 4,944 people were charged with felony drunk driving throughout the state.